contentstack/bulk-publish-entries-assets/README.md

 ```sh
 $ npm run publish_entries
 ```
-#### Case 4) UnPublish all entries/assets of the stack published on particular Environment
+#### Case 4) UnPublish all entries/assets of the stack published on particular Environment.
+###### If you want to unpublish only entries of specific contentType specify its uid in content_type_uid filter and to unpublish only assets or entries at a time, remove entry_published for assets and asset_published for entries from type filter

 **Specify case details in config file**